belovedpearl/Historic_Center_Quiz_PP2/README.md

 ---

- * I will audio to improve user experience of the game.
+ * I will add audio to improve user experience of the game.

  * Add an autosave feature.

  * Features that allow users to choose some custom settings to personalize the game.

- * .Randomize the position of each option.
+ * Randomize the position of each option.

  * Add a reward section where users can choose a gift based on the scores they get.